 Back and neck injuries can cause pain and disability for weeks, months, and, in some cases, even years.
 Many workers are prone to back and neck injuries, especially those workers who perform heavy lifting, frequent twisting, loading cargo, bathing and transferring patients, repetitive work, overexertion, or driving long distances.
+You should have your Atlanta workers’ compensation lawyer go over any workers’ compensation settlement types offers before you accept one of them.
 Workers who suffer back and neck injuries often include:

 - Airport Workers

 - Baggage Handlers